horrorho/InflatableDonkey/README.md

 The tool itself logs client-server interaction including headers and protobufs.
 Along with the source-code this should assist in developing/ upgrading existing iCloud retrieval tools to iOS9 (all those iLoot forks, I'm looking at you).

-Sadly a couple of elusive client-server interactions remain undiscovered.
+The CloudKit API calls are largely there.
+The cryptographical aspects/ key retrieval remain problematic.
 See below.

 ### Build
 Requires [Java 8 JRE/ JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org).